twr14152/containerlabs_sandbox/srlinux_labs/lab3/configs/irb_stuff/README.md

 Integrated Routing and Bridging (IRB)
 - This was confusing to set up as the sr linux does not have vlan interfaces.
-- Need to use irb and connect it to both the Layer 2 mac-vrf and Layer 3  ip-vrf network-instances
+- Need to use irb and connect it to both the Layer 2 mac-vrf and Layer 3  ip-vrf network-instances or default network-instance
 - irb interface needs to be created
   ```
    "result": [